 - 1/2 teaspoon sugar

-Other simple ways to cream up a cucumber salad is a bit half a cup of sour cream + 2 tablespoons mayo or using unflavored Greek yogurt with above spices.
+Other simple ways to cream up a fresh cucumber salad are half a cup of sour cream + 2 tablespoons mayo or unflavored Greek yogurt with the above spices.

 Yes, cucumber and radish salad can be made ahead of time.
-The only concern is that cucumbers do contain some moisture and your salad may need to be slightly drained prior to serving.
+The only concern is that cucumbers contain some moisture, and your salad may need to be slightly drained before serving.
 Just toss and mix.

-Nothing takes the place of fresh herbs, however if needed, 1 tsp dried dill is the same as 1 tablespoon fresh dill.
+Nothing takes the place of fresh herbs; however, if needed, 1 tsp dried dill is the same as one tablespoon of fresh dill.

 Freshly quartered ripe tomatoes are a great additive.

-Yes but its a tiny amount and helps balance the vinegar.
-It wont really affect the overall carb count too much.
-The overall carb count of adding it is about 10 carb if you were to eat ALL the salad and ALL the dressing as one serving.
+Yes, but it’s a tiny amount and helps balance the vinegar.
+It won’t affect the overall carb count too much.
+The overall carb count of adding it would be about ten carbs if you were to eat ALL the salad and ALL the dressing as one serving.

 Connect with Us!